 How does it work?

-PS Now is a cloud-based service much like Netflix or Spotify, but for gaming.
-It hosts a wide collection of back catalogue and recent PS3 and PS4 titles (almost 600 games are available).
-You can access them at your leisure, all through a PS Now app on your PlayStation 4.
+PS Now is mainly a cloud-based service much like Netflix or Spotify, but for gaming.
+It hosts a wide collection of PS2, PS3 and PS4 titles (more than 700 games are available).
+You can access them at your leisure, all through a PS Now app on your PlayStation 4 or PS5.

-It uses technology acquired when Sony bought cloud gaming company Gakai, which allows you to play games that are not hosted on your own local console, but on massive servers elsewhere.
+It uses technology acquired when Sony bought cloud gaming company Gakai and some of the technologies of the since-deceased OnLive.
+It allows you to play games that are not hosted on your own local console, but on massive servers elsewhere.

-In a similar fashion to Nvidia's GeForce Now service, the video of the game streams over the internet to the display you are using, with controller commands and your actions sent the other way.
-This happens instantly, so the effect is similar to running a disc at home.
+In a similar fashion to Xbox's Project xCloud and Google Stadia, the video of the game is streamed over the internet to the display you are using, with controller commands and your actions sent the other way.
+This happens almost instantly, so the effect is similar to running them from your console's storage.

 Do PS Now games look and play exactly like the games we can play on the PS4 directly?

-Streamed video is in 720p rather than 1080p.
-That doesn't matter so much for PS3 titles that were originally created in that resolution but a dip in detail and picture sharpness will be more noticeable for the PS4 line-up.
+Streamed video is in either 1080p or 720p rather than or 4K, depending on your region and what title you're playing.
+That doesn't matter so much for PS2 and PS3 titles that were originally created in lower resolutions but you may find a dip in detail and picture sharpness will be more noticeable for the PS4 line-up.

 What devices is it available on?

-However, Windows PC support has been added more recently, although it can only stream games, not download them.
+And Windows PC owners can only stream games, not download them.

-What internet connection do I need for PS Now?
+What internet speed do I need for PS Now?

 It is recommended that you have a broadband connection of at least 5Mbps.
 Sony also suggests that you will get a more stable experience if you use a wired connection over a wireless one.

-At present, almost 600 games are available on the platform, which are made up of many PS3 titles and triple-A PlayStation 4 games, including BloodBorne, God of War III Remastered, Dirt Rally and Until Dawn.
+At present, more than 700 games are available on the platform, which are made up of many PS3 titles and triple-A PlayStation 4 games, including God of War, Grand Theft Auto 5, Infamous Second Son, and Uncharted 4: A thief's End..

 How much does PlayStation Now cost?